 80-100 Word Objectives Overview:

-This project assists research at the NASA Langley Research Center Climate Science Branch with regards to storm origination and development over the East African Great Lakes, esp.
-Lake Victoria.
+This project assists research at the NASA Langley Research Center Climate Science Branch with regards to storm origination and development over the East African Great Lakes, especially Lake Victoria.
 From a database of pixels that represented detection of the ‘overshooting tops’ convective phenomenon, certain storm events were chosen as temporal study areas.
-Using these events, measurements of certain environmental aspects were studied preceding and through an event’s duration, and relationships between events were assessed in an effort to narrow down strong indicators that may be used in forecasting efforts.
+Using these events, measurements of certain environmental aspects were studied preceding and through an event’s duration and relationships between events were assessed in an effort to narrow down strong indicators that may be used in forecasting efforts.

 Abstract:

 The African Great Lakes lie along the East African rift valleys and play an important role in the economy and culture of the millions of people in the region.
-The lakes’ governance of regional climate and weather, while less understood, is just as profound.
-Intense storms occur around the lakes with little warning and can create life threatening hazards to unsuspecting fisherman; leaving their fishing vessels capsized or wrecked.
+The regional governance of the lakes’ climate and weather, while less understood, is just as profound.
+Intense storms occur around the lakes with little warning and can create life-threatening hazards to unsuspecting fisherman, causing their fishing vessels to capsize or wreck.
 Finding correlations between climatic indicators that precede the onset of these storm events will aid the Kenya Meteorological Department in their ability to improve the forecasting efforts of local and regional authorities.
-Utilizing the OT detections within the Hazardous Storm Event Database (derived from the SEVIRI sensor on the METEOSAT satellite), certain times of heightened detection were used as temporal study areas around which an assortment of meteorological data was compiled.
+Utilizing the OT detections within the Hazardous Storm Event Database (derived from the SEVIRI sensor on the METEOSAT satellite), at certain times of heightened detection, were used as temporal study areas around which an assortment of meteorological data was compiled.

 Community Concerns: